All Hear Rolling Deadlines

 International (for people working in any language)

-The Pulitzer Center’s Conflict and Peace Grants - funding for in-depth reporting, covering conflict and its impact, which touches on a broad range of topics, including possible pathways to peace.
+Conflict and Peace - funding for in-depth reporting, covering conflict and its impact, which touches on a broad range of topics, including possible pathways to peace.
 Pulitzer Center journalists examine the roots of conflict and its connections with many underreported global issues, from mass migration to authoritarianism, gender violence, and the struggle over natural resources.
-Grants are open to all journalists: writers, photographers, radio producers, and filmmakers; emerging or veteran, staff journalists as well as freelancers.
 For safety, freelancers who will be reporting in a war zone will need a firm assignment from outlets agreeing in writing to take full responsibility for your safety and well-being.
 They are seeking the appropriate balance of experience, safety training, language skills, and reporting project plans and details.

 Don Bolles Medal - an international award recognising investigative journalists who have exhibited extraordinary courage in standing up against intimidation or efforts to suppress the truth about matters of public importance.
 Applicants may nominate themselves or be nominated by others.